Step

 step.log.info('Fetching order from API')

-return await api.getOrder(payload.orderId)
+return await api.getOrder(input.orderId)

 })